Reviews You Can Rely On

 The Bose QuietComfort Ultra and the Bmani Sport are near opposites when it comes to sound quality - especially in the bass and mid ranges.

-If you're more experienced and know that you love more bass or treble than most of your friends, look for curves with a few more decibels in those frequencies.
-But be sure to read our notes about those picks, they could do more than just turn up the bass, they could be throwing off the entire composition.
+If you're more experienced and already know that you love rich mid-tones or turned-up treble, look for curves with a peak in those frequencies.
+But be sure to read our notes about those picks.
+They could do more than just turn up the bass and throw off the entire composition.

 Conclusion

-A bad frequency response curve can create a sound that the original composer or audio engineer would hardly recognize, and there's nothing worse than buying an audio system that doesn't do your music justice.
-Luckily, we've found that those headphones and earbuds are pretty easy for our expert listeners to tease out.
+A bad frequency response curve can result in a mix that the original composer or audio engineer would hardly recognize.
+There's nothing worse than buying an audio system that doesn't do your music justice.
+Luckily, we've found that the best headphones and earbuds deliver a consistent sound balance that works well for a wide range of genres and musical tastes.

-Even better, the earbuds and headphones with the best sound signatures also stand out early in the competition, which gives us a lot of confidence in our recommendations, especially since we can cross-reference our impressions by measuring their frequency curves and comparing them to the House Curve we created.
-And if you're someone who knows exactly what you're looking for, we have given you all the information you need to find it.
+Even better, the earbuds and headphones with the best sound signatures also stand out early in the competition.
+Then, we can cross-reference our impressions by measuring their frequency curves and comparing them to the House Curve we created.
+The robust process gives us a lot of confidence in our recommendations.
+Whether you're leaning on us to give you sound advice or you're someone who knows exactly what you're looking for, we've provided all the information you need to find it.
 Happy listening!